 Family Therapy Methods: Exploring Family Counseling

 Family therapy may be less about gathering family members in the same room and more about the methods used to address conflict and unit concerns.
 Depending on the concerns, your therapist may choose to have the family members meet together or separately.
-Some family therapy methods might involve group therapy with other families to learn new skills.
-If one or more of the clients within a family present with a chronic mental health condition, these symptoms will have to be addressed as well.
+Some methods might involve group therapy with other families to learn new skills.
+If one or more of the clients present with a chronic mental health condition, these symptoms will have to be addressed as well.

-Therapy might also be focused on the individual needs of the family.
+Therapy might also be focused on a family member's mental health needs.
 For example, suppose therapy has been sought due to a child's struggles at school.
 In that case, the therapist might meet with the child individually and then call the family to discuss the treatment plan and instruct the parents on how to support their child best.
 However, the method used can vary depending on a therapist's unique approach.
-Below are a few standard methods utilized in family therapy.
+Below are a few standard family therapy techniques.

-If you prefer individual therapy to group options, the Bowenian approach to family therapy might suit you.
+If you prefer individual therapy to group options, the Bowenian approach might suit you.
 This form of therapy focuses on triangulation and differentiation between family members.

 Triangulation refers to involving a neutral person in a conflict between two individuals.
 For example, someone may be triangulating if they get into an argument with their sister and try to get their mom to see their sister as the instigator.
 Although this strategy might momentarily alleviate worry, it may not be a healthy response to a disagreement because it can cause an unfair power balance or misinformation.
 Bowenian therapy looks at how these dynamics can occur in family units.

-Family therapy can place the therapist in the role of the neutral person when you have the urge to triangulate.
-By hearing your concerns, marriage and family therapists can identify potential errors in your thinking and strategies for connecting with your family.
-This strategy may be done in individual therapy, with family therapy sessions afterward.
+Family therapist take the role of the neutral person when you have the urge to triangulate.
+By hearing your concerns, marriage and therapists can identify potential errors in your thinking and strategies for connecting with your family.
+This strategy may be done in individual therapy, with sessions afterward.

 Many individuals seeking family therapy may struggle with how they see others in their family and their world.
 They may be exhibiting volatile emotional responses and unsure how to handle their feelings or views.